-Changing the System: Peer Editing Guidelines for the Intro Tutorial
+Changing the System: Peer Review Guidelines for the Intro Tutorial

-As you read and comment on each other's
+As you read and comment on each of your colleagues'

 papers, keep in mind the purpose and audience of the paper (that is, to